This post discusses how to create an effective home gym on a budget.

 Your exercise equipment doesn’t have to be fancy, and if you’re focused on being cost-effective, then it shouldn’t be too expensive either.

-Since it’s a home gym, look around your house and focus on everyday items that you can turn into fitness gear.
+Since it’s a home gym, search around your house for everyday items that you can turn into fitness gear.

 Empty water jugs or bottles can be turned into affordable, eco-friendly weights by filling them with sand, gravel, or small rocks.

-For exercises like carrying or lifting, old backpacks or totes work well when filled with items such as canned goods or bags of rice.
+For movements like carrying or lifting, old backpacks or totes work well when filled with items such as canned goods or bags of rice.

 Even an old tire can become useful for push-and-pull workouts, much like the ones used in CrossFit.